 Leukemias, lymphomas, and other hematologic cancers:

-Treatment of multiple myeloma: as combination therapy with lenalidomide and dexamethasone or bortezomib, melphalan, and prednisone, in newly-diagnosed patients who are ineligible for autologous stem cell transplant (ASCT); as combination therapy with lenalidomide and dexamethasone or bortezomib and dexamethasone, in patients with relapsed/refractory multiple myeloma who have received ≥1 prior therapy; or as combination therapy with bortezomib, thalidomide, and dexamethasone, in newly-diagnosed patients who are eligible for ASCT; as combination therapy with pomalidomide and dexamethasone in patients who have received ≥2 prior therapies including lenalidomide and a proteasome inhibitor (PI); as monotherapy in patients who have received ≥3 prior lines of therapy including a PI and an immunomodulatory agent or who are double-refractory to a PI and an immunomodulatory agent.
+Treatment of multiple myeloma: as combination therapy with lenalidomide and dexamethasone or bortezomib, melphalan, and prednisone, in newly-diagnosed patients who are ineligible for autologous stem cell transplant (ASCT); as combination therapy with lenalidomide and dexamethasone or carfilzomib and dexamethasone in patients with relapsed/refractory multiple myeloma who have received ≥1 prior therapy; or as combination therapy with bortezomib and dexamethasone in patients who have received ≥1 prior therapy; as combination therapy with bortezomib, thalidomide, and dexamethasone, in newly-diagnosed patients who are eligible for ASCT; as combination therapy with pomalidomide and dexamethasone in patients who have received ≥2 prior therapies including lenalidomide and a proteasome inhibitor (PI); as monotherapy in patients who have received ≥3 prior lines of therapy including a PI and an immunomodulatory agent or who are double-refractory to a PI and an immunomodulatory agent.

 Pre-medicate with corticosteroids (long- or intermediate-acting), oral antipyretics, oral or IV antihistamines 1–3 hours prior to every infusion and administer oral corticosteroids post-infusion.
 Give only as IV infusion.
 Initially infuse at 50mL/hr for Week 1 and 2 infusions, then 100mL/hr for subsequent infusions (Week 3 onwards); may increase by 50mL/hr every hour; max 200mL/hr.
 Week 1 infusion (Option 1): single dose given in 1 day (16mg/kg on Day 1); or, (Option 2): split dose over 2 consecutive days (8mg/kg on Days 1 and 2).
 Monotherapy and combination therapy with lenalidomide or pomalidomide and dexamethasone: 16mg/kg weekly at Weeks 1–8, every 2 weeks at Weeks 9–24, then every 4 weeks at Week 25 onwards until disease progression.
 Combination therapy with bortezomib, melphalan and prednisone: 16mg/kg weekly at Weeks 1–6, every three weeks at Weeks 7–54, then every four weeks at Week 55 onwards until disease progression.
 Combination therapy with bortezomib, thalidomide, and dexamethasone (Induction): 16mg/kg weekly at Weeks 1–8, every 2 weeks at Weeks 9–16, then stop for high dose chemotherapy and ASCT; (Consolidation): 16mg/kg every 2 weeks at Weeks 1–8.
 Combination therapy with bortezomib and dexamethasone: 16mg/kg weekly at Weeks 1–9, every three weeks at Weeks 10–24, then every four weeks at Week 25 onwards until disease progression.
-Management of infusion reactions, pre- and post-infusion medications, others: see full labeling.
+Combination therapy with carfilzomib and dexamethasone: 8mg/kg on Days 1 and 2 at Week 1; followed by 16mg/kg weekly at Weeks 2–8, every 2 weeks at Weeks 9–24, then every 4 weeks at Week 25 onwards until disease progression.
+Management of infusion-related reactions, pre- and post-infusion medications, others: see full labeling.
 Prophylaxis for herpes zoster reactivation: initiate antiviral prophylaxis within 1 week after starting therapy and continue for 3 months after treatment.

-Should be administered by a healthcare professional with immediate access to emergency equipment and appropriate medical support.
-Monitor frequently for infusion reactions; interrupt treatment for infusion reactions of any severity.
-Permanently discontinue if an anaphylactic reaction, life-threatening (Grade 4) or upon 3rd occurrence of ≥Grade 3 infusion reaction occurs; for Grade 1, 2, or 3 reactions, reduce the infusion rate when restarting.
+Should be administered by a healthcare provider with immediate access to emergency equipment and medical support.
+Monitor frequently for infusion-related reactions (may be fatal); interrupt infusion for reactions of any severity.
+Permanently discontinue if an anaphylactic reaction, life-threatening (Grade 4) or upon 3rd occurrence of ≥Grade 3 infusion-related reaction occurs; for Grade 1, 2, or 3 reactions, reduce the infusion rate when restarting.
 History of COPD: may require additional post-infusion drugs; consider prescribing short- or long-acting bronchodilators and inhaled corticosteroids.
-Interference with cross-matching and RBC antibody screening; type/screen patients prior to initiating treatment.
-Increased neutropenia (monitor for infections) and thrombocytopenia: obtain CBCs during therapy; dose delay may be required to allow recovery of neutrophils and platelets.
+Interference with cross-matching and RBC antibody screening; type/screen patients prior to initiation.
+Increased neutropenia (monitor for infections) and thrombocytopenia: obtain CBCs during therapy; consider withholding until recovery of neutrophils and platelets.
 Neonates/infants: defer live vaccines if exposed to drug in utero until hematology evaluation.
-Pregnancy.
-Advise females of reproductive potential to use effective contraception during treatment and for 3 months after cessation.
-Nursing mothers.
+Embryo-fetal toxicity.
+Advise females of reproductive potential to use effective contraception during treatment and for 3 months after the last dose.
+Pregnancy: exclude status prior to initiation.
+Nursing mothers: not recommended.

 CD38-directed monoclonal antibody.